No new virus strain behind spate of Covid-19 deaths in AMU: Official | Education

 Prof Qamar died two days after AMU’s former proctor, Prof Nasim Beg, 76, died in a New Delhi hospital where he was shifted to and admitted after his condition worsened here, his family members said.

-At least 38 AMU teachers, including 21 serving ones, have died of Covid or Covid-like symptoms in the last month, triggering doubts if any new deadly strain of the virus has been in circulation on the AMU campus.
+At least 38 AMU teachers, including 17 serving ones, have died of Covid or Covid-like symptoms in the last one month, triggering doubts if any new deadly strain of the virus has been in circulation on the AMU campus.

 These doubts also prompted the varsity’s JNMC authorities to send Covid-19 samples from the AMU campus and its neighbouring Civil Lines area for genome sequencing to the CSIR-Institute of Genomics and Integrative Biology in New Delhi.